Mediastinitis usually results from a tear in the esophagus or chest surgery.

 Did You Know...

 Less common causes include tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe air... read more , histoplasmosis Histoplasmosis Histoplasmosis is an infection caused by the fungus Histoplasma capsulatum.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more , histoplasmosis Histoplasmosis Histoplasmosis is an infection caused by the fungus Histoplasma capsulatum.
 It occurs mainly in the lungs but can sometimes spread throughout the body.
 Histoplasmosis is acquired by inhaling... read more (a fungal infection), sarcoidosis Sarcoidosis Sarcoidosis is a disease in which abnormal collections of inflammatory cells (granulomas) form in many organs of the body.
 Sarcoidosis usually develops in people aged 20 to 40, most often people... read more , radiation therapy, or silicosis Silicosis Silicosis is permanent scarring of the lungs caused by inhaling silica (quartz) dust.
 People develop difficulty breathing during exercise that sometimes progresses to shortness of breath even... read more .
 These disorders tend to cause chronic mediastinitis.

 Chronic mediastinitis may result in fibrosing mediastinitis.
 In fibrosing mediastinitis, blood vessels or airways (bronchi) may become blocked.

 An esophageal tear causes sudden, severe chest pain and shortness of breath.
 Some people have symptoms of infection such as fever and chills.

 If mediastinitis develops after chest surgery, people may have drainage from the incision site.